vmgabriel/or-tools-base/README.md

 **Vehicle Routing Problem with Time Windows VRPTWs** Many vehicles routing problems involve scheduling visits to customers who are only abailable during specific time windows.

+**Dimension Routing**
+The routing solver uses an object called a dimension to keep track of quantities that accumulate along a vehicle's route, such asthe travel time or, if the vehicle is making pickups and deliveries, the total weight.

+this include two issues.

+- VRPTW
+- CVRP

+**Resource Contraints**
+VRPTW that also has constraints at the depot all vehicles need to ve loaded before departing the depot and unloaded upon return.
+Since there are only two available loading docks, at most wto vehicles can ve loaded of unloaded or unloaded at the same time.
+As a result, some vehicles must wait for others to ve loaded, delaying their departure from the depot.
+The problem is to find optimal vehicle routes for the VRPTW thtat also meet the loading and unloading constraints at the depot.

 ## Installation
 Load with: